 Located on the barrier island, which is reached by a short but scenic drive over the Rickenbacker Causeway, Crandon is certainly an unheralded course despite it being a long-standing televised Champions Tour venue.

-All courses are unique, but not always in a good way, however, Crandon is apparently the only course in North America to feature a subtropical lagoon – seven saltwater lakes and mangrove swamps combine to created a real Everglades-like golfing experience.
+All courses are unique, but not always in a good way, however, Crandon is apparently the only course in North America to feature a subtropical lagoon, where seven saltwater lakes and mangrove swamps combine to create a real Everglades-like golfing experience.

 The late Robert von Hagge returned to Key Biscayne to renovate his creation in 1993.

 Crandon as a public option to play in an interesting environment in the Miami area is pretty much unbeatable.
 It offers excellent conditioning.
 A great variety of good golf holes and nice green complexes.
 It's a joy to play and very memorable.

 Former Senior PGA Tour site with no houses.
 Great closing hole against the bay with views of Miami.

 The course is an Awesome layout that is both fair and challenging.
 The large black Iguanas running around are unique.
 One of which seemed about 4 feet did not run away.
 I say rename the course to the Iguanas because they are everywhere.
 I did not see any Crocks but the course does boast salt water ponds which is also unique.

 The greens were very fast.
 Crandon and Magnolia stand out as the fastest greens I've played in Florida.
 Faster than Innisbrook and Bay Hill.
 Wish I could play it again and put a premium on getting the low side of the green.
 I did 4 putt a hole and had a few 3 putts...and I was happy with my putting!
 My only knock is to not put the stick right on the down slope.
 Good logo ball that matches the course.
 Thank you Crandon for such an incredible afternoon!